Game

 the group of people who officially represent their country, or the building they work in

-If you lose your passport, go to your country's embassy at once.
+If you lose your passport, go to your country's

 short